snok/self-limiters/README.md

 This library implements an async distributed [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)), as well as the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
-Both implementations are FIFO, and use redis as a backend.
+Both implementations are FIFO, and use redis as the backend.

 Between them, the two implementations make it possible to regulate traffic with respect to:

 - **Concurrency based limits** (max 5 active requests at the time, across all servers), or
 - **Time based limits** (max 5 requests every 10 seconds, across all servers)

-While the motivation for implementing the semaphore and token bucket algorithm was to help with rate-limiting, they can be used for anything.
+The motivation for implementing these was to help with rate-limiting, but the semaphore and token bucket implementations can be used for anything.

 # Installation